 Treatment for Anxiety and LSD Addiction

 Anxiety issues and drug abuse may co-exist.
-This is why it is important to go to a professional if you have more than one issue.
+This is why it is important to seek professional help if you have more than one issue.
 If only one disorder is addressed, the other’s continued existence can trigger relapse.

 Only recovery professionals will have the expertise to treat both disorders at the same time.
-This helps eliminate the chance of relapse.
-Integrated treatment is one of the most effective ways to simultaneously treat both disorders.
+Treatment for co-occurring disorders helps eliminate the chance of relapse and is one of the most effective ways to treat both conditions.3

-Need Help with Anxiety Issues and LSD Abuse?
+Finding Help for Anxiety Issues and LSD Abuse